2LargeFeet/newipeveryday/README.md

 Instructions:

-1. Download this repo to your local computer.
+1. Install Git on your computer.
+Clone this repo to your local computer.

 2. Install OpenVPN.

 3. Open OpenVPN settings.
 Click on `Advanced` tab.
 Enter the path to the downloaded repo where it says 'Folder:'.
 Click OK.